Main page Knowledge base Solar Cost and Financing Calculating Your Average Returns on Solar Panels

 Have you ever tried to figure out the return on investment (ROI) of something before buying it?

-If you’re considering adding solar panels to your home, it’s crucial to evaluate the potential return on investment (ROI).
-Unlike the solar payback period, which calculates the time it takes to break even, ROI assesses the total financial returns and savings a photovoltaic (PV) array will provide over its lifetime.
-Since solar panels can be a significant upfront expense, understanding whether you’ll recoup your investment can help determine if they’re a wise choice for you.
-While many homeowners experience a positive ROI, the actual returns depend on factors such as panel location and size, fees and incentives, and labor and maintenance costs.
+If you’re thinking about adding solar panels to your home, evaluating the potential return on investment (ROI) is essential.
+Unlike the solar payback period – which measures how long it takes to break even – ROI examines the overall financial benefits and savings a photovoltaic (PV) system can provide over its lifetime.
+Since solar panels often involve a substantial upfront cost, understanding whether you’ll recover your investment can help you decide if they’re the right choice for your home.

-This article will explain how to calculate solar savings and the variables that may affect your expenses.
+This article will guide you through the process of calculating solar savings and explore the variables that may influence your expenses.

-The average ROI of solar panels in the U.S. is about 10%, meaning you’ll earn an average profit of $10 for every $100 spent on your solar power system.
-Over time, a 6-kilowatt system can save the typical household around $1,500 per year or $125 per month.
+In the United States, the average ROI for solar panels is about 10%, meaning you’ll gain roughly $10 in profit for every $100 spent on your solar power system.
+Over time, a 6-kilowatt system could save the average household approximately $1,500 per year, or about $125 per month.

 Solar Panel Payback Period: What to Expect